Quick Guide: Create your first assessment

 Use our assessment software to create engaging and stunning assessment.

-An assessment is a set of questions you compile and by assigning scoring to the questions, you can assess the respondent's level of knowledge of information or about your company or product.
+An assessment is a set of questions you compile and by assigning scoring to the questions, you can assess the respondent's level of knowledge of information or about your company/product or evaluate personality or other traits.
 Based on their level of knowledge, you can give specific advice or information once they have completed the assessment.

 How's it done?
 Follow this guide to quickly create your first good-looking assessment with these steps: